holyjak/interactive-dev-wshop/README.md

 Make sure that you have opened the project in a [Remote Container](https://code.visualstudio.com/docs/remote/containers) as described above under *Preparation prior to the workshop*, and follow those instructions also to also start and connect to a REPL (a.k.a. "jack-in").

-Load the server code into the REPL - open `server.clj` (_menu - Go - Go to file_) and type `Ctrl+Alt+C Enter` (or run Calva - Load File ...).
+Load the server code into the REPL - open `server.clj` (_menu - Go - Go to file_) and run Calva - Load Current File and Dependencies.
 (This should switch the bottom view from "Terminal" to "Output" after a while and you should see some info there.)

-Now, inside `server.clj`, put your cursor on the line `(-main)` nearly at the very end of the file and evaluate it in the REPL via `Ctrl+Alt+C SPACE`.
+Now, inside `server.clj`, put your cursor on the line `(-main)` which is nearly at the very end of the file and evaluate it in the REPL via `Ctrl+Alt+C SPACE`.
 This should start the server.
 The line _Jetty running on: http://localhost:8088/_ should be displayed in the Output.

 Navigate to the frontend at [localhost:8088](http://localhost:8088/).
 You should see the Interactive development workshop webapp.